-Check out this Emergency Department Minute Quiz from Brady Pregerson, MD.
+Check out this Emergency Department Minute Quiz.
 Can you determine the correct diagnosis?

 Case: A Caucasian woman in her 30s presents to the emergency department for 10 days of gradually worsening generalized weakness, nausea without vomiting and occasional mid-abdominal pain.
 She also mentions that she has recently been on a keto-diet and also has had a surprising tan despite it being mid-winter.
 She denies any diarrhea, fever, missed periods or other complaints.